Updated for 2H2019

 * Ignore people in the real estate industry who say, “Buy now before interest rates get too high!” or “Refinance now because interest rates are rising!”
 They don’t understand interest rate fundamentals.

 * If the short end of the yield curve (Fed funds rate) rises faster than the long end (10-year bond yield), the yield curve will flatten.
 A flattening yield curve means investors are not being compensated for holding longer-term securities largely due to muted inflationary expectations and greater fear of the future.
 A flattening yield curve can sometimes be a signal for an upcoming recession.

 * Pay attention to national inflation and unemployment rates.
 These are the two figures the Fed focuses on the most.
 The Fed targets an unemployment rate of between 4.7% – 5%, and an inflation rate of 2%.
 If inflation comes in much higher than 2%, the Fed will have a tendency to raise interest rates more aggressively.
 With the current unemployment rate at roughly 4.3%, the Fed is anticipating wage pressure growth, which ultimately leads to higher inflation.
 Now pay attention to your local employment figures.

 * Never confuse brains with a bull market.
 Arrogance is wealth-destroying.
 Try not to fight the Fed or the government either.
 The Fed wants to enrich asset owners at the expense of non-asset owners.
 The government, with its pro-housing rules, wants every American to own a home.
 But sometimes, things get out of control.
 Look towards lower valuation, higher yielding properties in the heartland of America instead.
-I’ve personally invested over $500,000 with real estate crowdfunding to take advantage of much cheaper real estate away from the coasts.
+I’ve personally invested $810,000 with real estate crowdfunding to take advantage of much cheaper real estate away from the coasts.